 Angela RiceLuxury Travel SpecialistExpert Interview.
 18 September 2020.
 You’re not moving in—packing a different outfit for every day or half a dozen pairs of shoes is unnecessary.
 After you get together everything you’d like to pack, pare it down to whatever will fit comfortably in your suitcase, and leave room for an item or two you’ll inevitably forget until the last minute.[15]XResearch sourceYour cruise ship will be able to supply soap, shampoo, toothpaste and other toiletries, so if you’re concerned about your luggage capacity, these can be left behind.

 3Fold your clothes.
 Yes, it’s a hassle, but neatly folding and arranging your clothing items will be a big help when it comes to freeing up space.
 Place the bulkiest apparel, like trousers and sweaters, on the bottom of the suitcase and stack smaller, lighter garments (socks, underwear, etc.) on top.
 Clumsily shoving everything into the corners of your suitcase is a good way to run out of room fast.[16]XResearch sourceYou can also try rolling things like t-shirts and shorts to get them down to a smaller surface area.
-Fair warning, though—this method doesn’t well for all types of clothing and is prone to causing creasing.[17]XResearch sourceHang clothing that you want to keep clean and wrinkle-free.
+Fair warning, though—this method doesn’t work well for all types of clothing and is prone to causing creasing.[17]XResearch sourceHang clothing that you want to keep clean and wrinkle-free.

 4Use your storage pockets.
 The zipper pockets on your luggage are there for a reason.
 Store smaller essentials, like your toiletries, paper goods and phone charger, in these slots where they won’t take up space on the inside of your suitcase.
 That leaves the biggest section open for the biggest belongings.[18]XResearch sourceMaking use of the pockets also keeps you from having to unzip and dig through your suitcase every time you need to retrieve a smaller item.Secure your travel papers, electronic accessories and other valuable goods in the pockets of your luggage.
 It’s much safer than carrying them on your person.Advertisement